What is TMJ Disorder and TMJ Therapy?

 - Eat soft foods that are very easy to chew

 - Muscle tightness?
-Use gentle 20 sec stretching as well
+Use gentle 20 sec stretching

 - Take medication as prescribed (if applicable)